 Consultations: Include a summary of ongoing consultations with rural communities, Alaska Native organizations, agencies, and other organizations.
 The purpose of consultation is to ensure that local communities and organizations are aware of, and support, the proposed project.
 To the greatest practical extent, consultations are also intended to identify opportunities for local communities and organizations to participate in projects.
-Letters of support for a project from these entities can strengthen a proposal and each letter should be included as individual documents.
+Letters of support for a project from these entities can strengthen a proposal and each letter should be included as individual documents and addressed to the Director of the Office of Subsistence Management.

-All projects must observe appropriate research ethics (see National Science Foundation's Principles for Conducting Research in the Arctic).
+All projects must observe appropriate research ethics (see National Science Foundation's "Arctic Research Plan 2022-2026").
 For projects that utilize human subjects for collecting data, including surveys, key informant interviews, community mapping, and other methods, researchers must follow general standards for ethical research with human subjects including gaining informed consent, protection of privacy, dignity, and confidentiality, acknowledgement of local contributions, and return of results to participating communities.